-Under Armour makes some really decent gear, and their vest wins our top spot in this category.
+Under Armour makes some really decent gear, and their ColdGear Reactor vest wins our top overall spot.

 UA’s technology makes for a comfortable running experience with this vest.
-Their ColdGear Reactor tech is designed to adapt to whatever activity you’re doing to regulate your temperature and keep you comfortable.
+Their ColdGear Reactor tech is designed to adapt to whatever activity you’re doing, regulating your temperature and keeping you comfortable.

-We also like the Storm technology, which offers good water-repellent properties but retains great breathability so you can cool down from the inside out.
+We also like the Storm technology, which offers good water-repellent properties while retaining great breathability.
+You can cool down from the inside out.

 The men’s vests have side pockets for hands as well as a chest pocket which is great for carrying a phone.
 The women’s have side pockets but no chest pockets, which some may see as a big downside.